Erase Bullying Day

 We collaborate with the RCMP and ICBC to supply the community with reflective and light up safety devices, to raise awareness about being safe and seen during the winter months.

 May 10-16, 2023

 Richmond Fire-Rescue is a proud supporter of Mental Health Week.

 Good mental health isn’t about being happy all the time.
-A mentally healthy life includes the full range of human emotions—even the uncomfortable ones like sadness, fear and anger.
+A mentally healthy life includes the full range of human emotions—even uncomfortable ones like sadness, fear, and anger.

 1 in 5 Canadians experiences a mental illness or a mental health issue in any given year, but 5 in 5 of us – that’s all of us – have mental health.

 If you or someone you love is struggling, there is hope and help: